Our Dartford Hypnotherapy Service

 Gillian had a lot of misconceptions about hypnosis.
-The very word had led to much of these.
 We always use the term hypnotherapy, which means therapy that uses a hypnotic state to achieve the desired result.
-This is obviously completely unconnected with stage hypnosis, which uses a similar technique to entertain.
+This is obviously completely unconnected with stage hypnosis.

-When Gillian called us about seeing our Dartford hypnotherapist we realised she was quite unclear about the terminology.
+When Gillian called us about seeing our Dartford hypnotherapist she was unclear about the terminology.
 This confusion was causing her to doubt whether we had therapy that would help her to stop smoking.
-She wanted us to, but she just didn’t know enough about it.
-In this situation, we always suggest the smoker reads about hypnosis on our website, and that was what we advised Gillian to do.
+In this situation, we suggest the smoker reads about hypnosis on our website, and that was what we advised Gillian to do.
 She actually did very well after just one session with our Dartford hypnotherapist.
-We like to think this was because our hypnotist is good, but also because Gillian knew what to expect, and had prepared for it.
+We like to think this was because our hypnotist is good, but also because Gillian knew what to expect.

 Every hypnotherapist calls themselves just that – a hypnotherapist.
-They don’t use the word hypnotist, because that sounds like what the entertainers do, even though it is actually a valid word.
-Hypnosis is also a valid word, but even so hypnotherapy is preferred, because that is more precise.
+They don’t use the word hypnotist, because that sounds like what entertainers do, even though it is actually a valid word.
 Gillian said she had called an independent Dartford hypnotist before contacting us, and they called themselves a clinical hypnotherapist.
 She asked us what is special about that.
 Clinical is just a word some therapists use to sound more professional.
-There’s nothing wrong with it, but we consider it’s over-egging things.
 Hypnotherapy is not clinical because it’s not medical and neither is it done in a clinic.

 When Gillian first got in touch with us, she was rather vague about the terminology, and so she was vague about the therapy.
 Clearing all this up before she saw our Dartford hypnotist was, we felt, an important part of her smoking cessation success.